 Males are less likely to engage in physically active recreational episodes at home, but more likely to engage in such activities outdoors and on weekend days.
-They also tend to engage in these activities alone or with friends, although it appears that they are less likely to go to the club or recreation center with friends (in comparison to females).
-These findings are consistent with expectations and confirm some of the gender differences reported by Srinivasan and Bhat (2008), Dunton et al. (2008), and Carrasco and Miller (2009).
+They also tend to engage in these activities alone or with friends, although it appears that they are less likely to go to the club or recreation center with friends (in comparison to females) (see also Dunton et al., 2008, Carrasco and Miller, 2009, and Srinivasan and Bhat, 2008, for similar results on gender differences).
 Younger individuals, who are likely to be single or in households without children, have a greater proclivity to engage in physically active recreational episodes with friends or in mixed company in the afternoon.
 Older individuals have a greater tendency to undertake these activities alone (possibly due to a shrinking of social networks), and at locations other than a club or recreation center.
 Interestingly, those 30-45 years and above show a lower tendency to engage in these activities solely with family members, possibly because they have a wider social network that includes co-workers, friends, and neighbors.
-African-Americans and Asians are less likely to pursue activities outdoors in comparison to Hispanics and Whites; Hispanics show a greater tendency to pursue activities outside home, but in indoor facilities.
-It is possible that Hispanics have more organized community activities than other ethnic groups contributing to this finding.
-On the other hand, African Americans may show a lower propensity to undertake physical activities outdoors due to poorer quality of neighborhoods and safety concerns.
+African-Americans and Asians are less likely to pursue activities outdoors in comparison to Hispanics and Whites; Hispanics show a greater tendency to pursue activities outdoors in comparison to a strinking of active free activities.
 These results are consistent with those reported by Bennett et al. (2007) and Gordon-Larsen et al. (2000).

-Those with a disability are more likely to engage in physically active episodes at home and with family, as one would expect (also reported by Pinjari and Bhat, 2008).
+Those with a disability are more likely to engage in physically active episodes at home and with family, as one would expect (also reported by Pinjari and Bhat, 2010).
 Family members can provide them the assistance they need in the home environment.
 Full time students, who are time constrained, are less likely to engage in physical activities in the morning on weekdays.
 College students on the other hand are likely to engage in physical activities outside home at a "club", possibly due to greater access to gym facilities at colleges.
 They are also more likely to engage in these activities outdoors in the evening, which is consistent with expectations, but less likely to do so with mixed company.
-It is plausible that college students who live with family continue to engage in activities only with family members and those who do not reside with the immediately family engage in activities solely with friends and room-mates.
+It is plausible that college students who live with family continue to engage in activities only with family members and those who do not reside with the immediate family engage in activities solely with friends and room-mates.
 Those with higher levels of education are more likely to engage in physical activities alone at organized facilities, perhaps reflecting the availability of income to pay for the use of such facilities and the potential presence of time constraints.
 They are less likely to engage in these activities at home, outside home at indoor facilities, and solely with family, reflecting that those individuals with higher education levels may have broader social networks that include friends and colleagues.
 Finally, as expected those who are married are more likely to engage in physical activities solely with family or in mixed company, and less likely during the evening hours, possibly due to household constraints and obligations.